lavalamp-/ipv666/README.md

 `ipv666` is a set of tools that enables the discovery of IPv6 addresses both in the global IPv6 address space and in more narrow IPv6 network ranges.
 These tools are designed to work out of the box with minimal knowledge of their workings.

+As of `v0.4` we have provided functionality into the tool set wherein you can choose to share any addresses you discover with us.
+All results uploaded by all parties can be queried [on our website](https://ipv6.exposed).
+The web site is bare bones right now but we have lots of plans for improvements!

 The tools included in this codebase are as follows:

 * [`scan discover`](#scan-discover) - Locates live hosts over IPv6 using statistical modeling and ICMP ping scans